-Include regular consultation with children e.g. through questionnaires, participation in antibullying activity, asking children to report whether they have had happy/sad lunchtimes/playtimes
+Include regular consultation with children e.g. through questionnaires, participation in antibullying activity, asking children to report whether they feel safe in the setting.

 Ensure that all children know there is and can access an adult in the school whom they can approach if they are worried or in difficulty.